GIJack/harbor-wave/README.md

 harbor-wave
 =============

-STATUS: in progress. commands may or may not work
+STATUS: in progress. get,set,print-config, and list commmands all implemented and usable.
+TODO: create/destroy

 Harbor Wave is a Utility for the Digital Ocean(https://digitalocean.com), cloud service, to rapidly spin up and destroy custom templates.
 Based on a digital